Freedom of information

 - Obtain reasons for a decision made by a Government Department or certain public bodies where the decision affects you

 You can ask for the following records held by a Department or certain bodies:

 - any records relating to you personally, whenever created

 - all other records created after 21 April, 1998

 A 'record' can be a paper document, information held on computer, printouts, maps, plans, microfilm, microfiche, audio-visual material, etc.

-You do not have to give a reason as to why you want access to particular records and the Government Department or body concerned must give you an explanation if access to any record that you have looked for is refused.
-A decision on your FOI applications must normally be made within 20 working days.
+You do not have to give a reason as to why you want access to particular records, and the Government department or body concerned must give you an explanation if it refuses you access to any record that you have looked for.
+A decision on your FOI application must normally be made within 20 working days.

 If you have a specific question on making an FOI request to this Department, please visit our Freedom of Information FAQ.

 Section 8 of the Freedom of Information Act 2014 requires the Department to prepare and publish a scheme concerning the publication of information by the Department.
 This scheme has been prepared in accordance with the guidelines provided by the Department of Public Expenditure and Reform.

 Request freedom of information for the Irish Naturalisation and Immigration Service via the Department of Justice and Equality.